Austinuc/alx-low_level_programming/0x14-bit_manipulation/README.md

-0-binary_to_uint.c | Converts a binary to an unsigned int 1-print_binary.c | Prints the binary value of a given number 2-get_bit.c | REturns the value of a bit at a given index
+0-binary_to_uint.c | Converts a binary to an unsigned int 1-print_binary.c | Prints the binary value of a given number 2-get_bit.c | REturns the value of a bit at a given index 3-set_bit.c | Sets the value of a bit at a given index